-The Hare With Amber Eyes: The Illustrated Edition for iBooks review
+The Hare With Amber Eyes: The Illustrated Edition full review

 The Hare With Amber Eyes: The Illustrated Edition is an elegant, extraordinary family memoir told through a collection of miniature Japanese carvings.
 Here's our review of this interactive iBooks offering.

 When the renowned ceramicist Edmund de Waal inherits his great uncle’s collection of 264 netsuke – small Japanese sculptures made of bone, ivory or wood, traditionally used as sash toggles on kimonos – he is intrigued by their beauty and precision, and resolves to trace their journey through his family’s history.
 Alongside a moving recollection of the lives of family members, this interactive e-book allows readers to delve into the story more deeply, with embedded videos, narration, music, a sumptuous gallery of Secessionist watercolours and, of course, images of the artefacts themselves.

 The netsuke are first bought in the 1870s in Paris by Charles Ephrussi, the son of a wealthy Jewish banking family from Odessa, and a cousin of Edmund de Waal’s great-grandfather.
 They represent the fashion for japonisme at that time; one of Charles’s many passions in a swirling cultural life – he also collected Impressionist paintings, and was the inspiration for Proust’s character Charles Swann.
 In 1899 he sends the netsuke to his cousin Viktor and his wife Emmy in Vienna.